 This part is going to be easier if you use a computer instead of your phone.
 For my controller, I will be typing http://ash-desk-led-strip.local

 Next, you should click Config > User Interface > Server Description.
 Set this name to something easy to identity as well.
 This is what shows up in Home Assistant, should you decide to integrate it there.

-You should immediately be brought to the the WLED web interface.
 Feel free to play around with some of the colors just to make sure it’s responding correctly.

 Configure WLED ‘LED Preferences’

 Click Config at the top, then select LED Preferences.

 On the Amazon listing for my power supply, it states that it is 8A (amps), so I set the maximum current to 8000 mA (milliamps).
 Note: Whenever I set it to 8000, it constantly cycled the controller on and off and I was no longer able to access the webUI.